 2022, oil on linen 100cm x 80cm

 Viral Movie is a meditative found footage film composed of scenes from dystopian and outbreak cinema — including Contagion, The Quiet Earth, Stalker, The Road, Outbreak, 28 Days Later, and The Omega Man, among others.
-Rather than a rapid-fire remix, the film unfolds slowly and deliberately, allowing familiar images to take on new weight in the shadow of COVID-19.
+The film unfolds slowly and deliberately, allowing familiar images to take on new weight in the shadow of COVID-19.

-Drawing from a wide range of cinematic responses to crisis, Viral Movie traces the emotional contours of the pandemic and lockdown: fear, dread, numbness, disorientation, distrust, and the desperate desire to escape — from others, from information, even from time itself.
-Public spaces become haunted, silence becomes oppressive, and authority figures flicker between saviours and threats.
+Drawing from a wide range of cinematic responses to crisis, Viral Movie registers the emotional contours of the pandemic and lockdown: fear, dread, numbness, disorientation, distrust, and the desperate desire to escape.

-Viral Movie was created as part of a collaborative installation made with multi- disciplinary artist, Karleng Lim.
-Conceived through dialogue during the pandemic, Influence reflects on the fractured emotional landscape of lockdown — from vaccine distrust and fear-fuelled misinformation to deep anxieties around health, control, and connection.
-Structured across three zones — Body, Mind, and Soul — the installation weaves together domestic rituals, media fragments, and a sensory retreat space to explore how we metabolised crisis, both individually and collectively.
+Viral Movie was created as part of a collaborative installation made with multi-disciplinary artist, Karleng Lim.
+Conceived through dialogue during the pandemic, Influence reflects on the fractured emotional landscape of lockdown with its deep impacts and anxieties around health, control, and connection.
+Structured across three zones — Body, Mind, and Soul — the installation weaves together familiar domestic rituals such as sourdough baking, the incessant news cycle, and a sensory retreat space to explore how we metabolised crisis, both individually and collectively.

-No Limit introduces the Hedgewitch — a trickster, wanderer, and urban spell-caster.
+No Limit introduces the Hedgewitch, a trickster, wanderer, and urban spell-caster.
 Drawing on folk traditions of herbalism and solitary magic, the Hedgewitch is reimagined as a 21st-century mystic navigating the psychic and physical boundaries of contemporary cities.
-Part jester, part witch, she enters spaces shaped by wealth, order, and control, disrupting them through gestures of curiosity, humour, and embodied play.
+She enters spaces shaped by wealth, order, and control, disrupting them through gestures of curiosity, humour, and embodied play.

 In folklore, hedge witches lived on the edge of villages, working with plants and unseen forces, moving between the cultivated and the wild.
 This Hedgewitch exists in a similar threshold space, traversing sites marked by formal landscaping and architectural dominance.
-Across the video, a recurring visual motif appears: clipped trees, box hedges, and ornamental topiary — nature shaped into spheres, cubes, and strict geometries.
-These images of control and aesthetic discipline echo throughout the work, surfacing in hedge mazes at Villa Pisani (Italy), private gardens in Toorak (Melbourne), and gated resorts in Cairo and Alexandria.
+Her head - a plastic topiary sphere forges the aristocratic horticultural signature since the days of Louis XIV.

-The Hedgewitch moves through these spaces with playful irreverence — waving, spinning, and lingering with exaggerated gestures that interrupt their rigidity.
-She wanders through Venice’s labyrinthine alleys, stands beneath the pyramids in Egypt, drifts past decaying buildings in Cairo, and appears again in affluent suburbia.
-Her costume, inspired by the court jester and printed with photographic fragments, blurs the boundary between performer and environment, ritual and costume, subversion and camouflage.
+The Hedgewitch moves through these spaces with playful irreverence.
+She wanders through Venice’s labyrinthine alleys, and a hedgemaze, stands beneath the pyramids in Egypt, drifts past decaying buildings in Cairo, and appears again in affluent Melbourne suburbia.
+Her costume is inspired by the court jester and is printed with photographic fragments collected on my urban derives.

 The installation combines video, suspended acrylic discs, and a large wall collage made from the same imagery as the costume.
 The discs act as floating portals, capturing fragments gathered during dérives — wandering walks that tune into the unnoticed intersections of nature, architecture, and control.
 The video plays across sculptural screens built from shipping container panels, anchored by a maze of tiled blocks and hazard tape.